Medically reviewed by Jill Johnson, FNP-BC

 Jokes aside, thank you for chuckling at our terrible ED puns — but we can’t promise that will be the last of them in this article.
 What we can promise is more info on how to make sex enjoyable if you’re struggling with ED.
 Keep reading.

-Okay, so what exactly is erectile dysfunction?
+Okay, so why can't I stay hard?
+What exactly is erectile dysfunction?
 ED is a highly complicated sexual dysfunction disorder that affects the sexual behavior of millions of men worldwide.
 Regardless of your sexual orientation, you will likely be affected by it at some point, to some extent.
 It happens.

 There are two major aspects of the male erection: the reflex erection and psychogenic erection.
 Both can be involved in ED and can be treated with a variety of different therapies and medications.